xuan3986/UDDETTS/FAQ.md

 ## Datasets
 Due to the dataset license requirements, this code does not provide source datasets and cleaning scripts for the time being.
+We provide a few data samples.
 You need to download the dataset yourself and build a dataset directory structure as follows:
 ```
     dataset
     |- EMOTTSDB